Racer X (band): Separation

 After Gilbert left for Mr. Big, other members also went on to other projects.
 Jeff Martin formed a short-lived outfit named Bad Dog with drummer Todd DeVito and former War & Peace and future Fight and Steel Panther guitarist Russ Parrish; the latter had also been part of Electric Fence, a side project featuring Martin and Paul Gilbert.
 Martin eventually went on to replace Eric Singer in Jake E. Lee's band, Badlands.
 After the demise of the final Racer X line-up, with former Roxanne vocalist Jamie Brown briefly taking over for Martin, Juan Alderete, Bruce Bouillet, and Scott Travis teamed up with former Angora vocalist John Corabi to form the band Black Cloud – which would later become The Scream.
 The four played one show at the Troubadour before Travis received an offer from Judas Priest, who were looking to replace the recently departed Dave Holland.
 Jeff Martin, a friend of Judas Priest, relayed the message to Travis, who was ecstatic at the opportunity, and accepted the offer.
 Travis would go on to record several albums with Judas Priest, and remains a member of the band to this day.

 In 1992, Shrapnel Records released Extreme Volume II Live, which featured songs from the farewell Racer X concerts at the Country Club.
 Like the first live record, it included several previously unreleased songs, like "Poison Eyes" and "Give it to Me".
 The release gave die-hard Racer X fans hope that new material was on the way, but nothing came to fruition.
-The one most notable track is Racer X's cover of KISS' "Detroit Rock City".
+The one most notable track is Racer X's cover of Kiss' "Detroit Rock City".
 Recording the song, Gilbert and Bouillet, wanting to make the song unique and fitting to their style, stood side by side and played the famous solo with their teeth.
-One other KISS song was played the night before, "Cold Gin", but it never appeared on either of the first two live releases.
+One other Kiss song was played the night before, "Cold Gin", but it never appeared on either of the first two live releases.

-Technical Difficulties

-In 1999, Racer X released their third studio album, entitled Technical Difficulties.
-The album soon became one of the band's most successful to date.
-Many recognizable songs such as the album cover namesake and instrumental "Technical Difficulties".
-Other songs such as fan-favorite "Miss Mistreater" and "Snakebite" are most thought of off the album.